 - Stakeholder coordination/liaison

-- Ongoing involvement (because changing a project sponsor is generally harmful for a project, unless the incumbent is inadequate)
+- Ongoing involvement (because changing a project sponsor is generally harmful to a project unless the incumbent is inadequate)

-The differences between a project sponsor and project manager are shown quickly and clearly in this simple table summary of the key activities of the two roles.
+The differences between a project sponsor and a project manager are shown quickly and clearly in this simple table summary of the key activities of the two roles.
 A more detailed table is shown below.

 These differentiations are flexible to a degree, depending on situations, particularly the scale of the organisation, project, and the experience and style of the project manager and project manager concerned.